If you’re looking for a solution to fix the Windows Update 0x80240034 error, you’ve come to the right place. Here are 4 solutions to try.

 In many cases, the Windows Update cache could be the cause of your problem.
 In this case, clearing the cache can help.
 Follow the instructions below:

-1) On your keyboard, press the Windows logo key.
-Then, type services and click Services.
+1) On your keyboard, press the Windows logo key and R.

-8) On your keyboard, press the Windows logo key.
-Then, type services and click Services.
+9) On your keyboard, press the Windows logo key and R.

 Fix 4: Repair corrupted system files using Command Prompt